Author: Mike Riggs

 With a couple of ounces saved, it was time to select a new powerplant.
 Typically, low Kv motors are used for Pattern applications, allowing for a quieter, slower-turning propeller with less cavitation noise.

 After researching several 8S-rated motors, I chose the Himax HC6320 250 Kv motor.
 The Himax in my Prolog has been reliable, leading me back to the brand.
 At slightly less than 16 ounces, the Himax benefits from being one of the lighter 110- to 120-class motors.
-In comparison, the 6S-rated Rimfire 120 weighs a scant 14 ounces.
+In comparison, the 6S-rated Rimfire 1.20 weighs a scant 14 ounces.
 Half of the motor mount weight savings was quickly gone.

-Castle ESCs have fallen out of favor with many Pattern pilots.
-I have (knock on wood) never had a problem with Castle ESCs; however, I have seen several descend from the sky bellowing smoke.
+Castle Creations ESCs have fallen out of favor with many Pattern pilots.
+I have (knock on wood) never had a problem with Castle ESCs; however, I have seen several descend from the sky belching smoke.
 My best guess as to why they fail is the brake function.
 From what I have read and heard, problems seem to occur when the brake function is set above 30%.

 It turned out that non-level wings were the reason for downgraded landings.
 Judges downgrading my wings for not being level?
 Gimme a break!
 My flying deserved to be scored better than it was!
 Hug a judge the next chance you get.
 They work hard.

+Looking to save weight everywhere possible, the BEC had to go along with the massive 2.7-ounce 1,100 mAh LiFeSource receiver pack.
+This rudder servo needed to be swapped for one rated at 6 volts.
 A 2.15-ounce Turnigy TGY-9150MG servo replaced the Futaba S9151.
 International Miniature Aerobatic Club (IMAC) friends claim the TGY-9150MG is a brute on 6 volts.
 A Castle BEC weighs roughly the same as the weight difference between the heavier Turnigy and lighter Futaba servo, netting close to zero gain/loss.

 A 1.44-ounce Zippy 700 mAh LiFePo4 battery receiver pack replaced the 2.7-ounce 1,100 mAh LiFeSource receiver pack to reduce weight by more than an ounce.
 If used, a 700 mAh redundant battery system setup would have approximately zero weight gain/loss and is a future consideration.
+Experience has shown a typical electric Pattern flight uses anywhere from 50 to 75 mA, theoretically making a 700 mAh receiver pack good for eight flights: 80% of 700 mAh capacity, 70 mA multiplied by eight flights.
+My practice is to charge every six flights.

 I had every intention of replacing the aluminum stabilizer tube.
 I removed the stock aluminum tube and cut the new carbon-fiber tube to length.
-Big surprise!
-Both tubes weighed the same.
+Big surprise — both tubes weighed the same.

 I had inadvertently purchased a thick-walled 10mm carbon tube instead of a lighter, thin-walled version.
 With zero weight savings, the aluminum tube was reinstalled before leaving the workshop for the evening.
 Using published weights, the substitutions shaved a respectable 4.21 ounces from the airframe.